Rustam-Warwick/d3-gnn/README.md

 - **SumAggregator**: 1-hop neighborhood sum aggregator

 ### Features
-Features can be instantiated through using new Feature.
-But this module contains Features that needed subclassing to have some custom logit inside.
+Features can be instantiated using `new Feature()`.
+But this module contains Features that needed subclassing to have some custom logic inside.
 - **Set**: Feature that stores a List.
 This one is used to store replica parts of @ReplicableGraphElements
 - **VTensor**: VersionedTensor.
 Important to store embeddings in gnn layers that are also aware about which model version did deliver them.
 This is a utility for that.